Persisted Queries Link

 Using persisted queries for safelisting has the following requirements:

-Note: You can use either Apollo Server or Apollo Router for APQs.
+Note: You can use either Apollo Server or Apollo Router Core for APQs.
 They don't need to be used together.

 1. Generate operation manifests